 As you can see in the chart below, riding the storm out with a blended 60/40 stock/bond strategy has historically resulted in fewer periods with negative returns.
 Since 1976, a hypothetical 60/40 portfolio would have experienced a negative return less than 1% of the time on a rolling five-year basis versus 10% of the time in a pure equity strategy.
 The smoother performance of a blended 60/40 allocation may be no surprise to those who study markets, but it can help clients manage their emotions – and make all the difference in their ability to meet long-term financial goals.

 Percent of Rolling Periods with Negative Returns (1976-2019)

 Imagine your clients today looking at their year-to-date statements through March 31.
 In the chart below, you can see the performance of major asset categories for that period.
 Your clients likely own several of these line items as part of their asset allocation and, therefore, could see returns of -20% or worse.
 That’s a harsh reality made even more shocking after years of subdued volatility.

 First Quarter Index Performance

 As we continue to face uncertainty in today’s global environment, we understand the importance of helping navigate the emotions that follow.
-Our proprietary portfolio risk analytics are designed to help advisors determine the most suitable solutions for investors’ specific circumstances.
-We encourage advisors to consider engaging our PCS team for help and access to these tools.
+Our proprietary portfolio risk analytics are designed to help financial professionals determine the most suitable solutions for investors’ specific circumstances.
+We encourage financial professionals to consider engaging our PCS team for help and access to these tools.